flyguy62n/linux-bash-tweaks/README.md

 source ${HOME}/tools/linux-bash-tweaks/bashrc-additions
 cd ~
 ```

+This will make sure that your local copy is always in sync with mine.
+That is, if you make any changes locally, the `git fetch && git reset ...` line will throw those changes away the next time you start a new shell session.

+If you'd rather add your own content -- maybe add a few of your own 3rd party tools to `.daily_tasks.d/01-update-git-repos` or whatver -- make a fork of my repo, change the `git clone` line above, and have fun with it.

 ## Contributions
 Feel free to submit pull requests or open issues to suggest new tweaks or improvements.